Overview

 Storage and Ports

-512 GB NVMe SSD is generous at this price.
-Boot times are fast and app launches are snappy.
-The port selection is practical: USB-C, two USB-A ports, full-size HDMI for presentations, and an SD card reader.
-The numeric keypad is a nice touch for spreadsheet users.
+The 512 GB NVMe SSD is generous at this price.
+Boot times are fast and apps launch snappily.
+Port selection is practical: USB-C, two USB-A ports, full-size HDMI for presentations, and an SD card reader.
+The numeric keypad is a nice addition for spreadsheet users.
+I appreciated it during data entry.

 Battery Life

 The 41 Wh battery is small, and it shows.
-Expect 5-6 hours of real productivity use.
-If you need a laptop for long unplugged sessions, this isn’t it.
+I got 5 to 6 hours of real productivity use before reaching for the charger.
+If you need a laptop for long unplugged stretches, this is not it.
 For desk-to-desk use with occasional unplugged meetings, it’s manageable.
+But I ran out of juice before my workday ended twice during the week.
+The Dell Inspiron 16’s 54 Wh battery lasts noticeably longer.

 Build

-All-plastic chassis.
-It’s functional but not inspiring — it creaks slightly under pressure and picks up fingerprints.
-At 3.75 lbs, it’s on the heavier side for a 15” laptop.
-This is where the $50 savings versus the IdeaPad Slim 5 shows.
+All plastic.
+It works, but it doesn’t inspire any confidence.
+The chassis creaks a little under pressure and picks up fingerprints fast.
+At 3.75 lbs, it’s heavier than I’d like for a 15-inch laptop.
+This is where the savings over the IdeaPad Slim 5 shows.
+The IdeaPad feels meaningfully better in the hand.